Monday, October 13, 2008

 • 3/4 cup chicken broth

-• Dried thyme and/or rosemary
+• Dried/fresh thyme leaves and/or rosemary needles.
+Give a good mince.

-Peel and slice onions thinly, about 1/8 inch.
-I used yellow sweet onions.
-Peel and core apples and slice into rings.
+Peel and core apples then slice into rings.
 I've tried using "chunks" but it doesn't work as well.
 Thin slices of apple "rings" work best and look the best when layered with the onion.
-You may choose to keep the skin on for a more festive look and use a red and green apple.
+You may choose to keep the skin on, and, for a more festive look around Christmas, use a red and green apple.
+If you can find them, Ida Reds are nice and will a pink blush.

 Cut bacon into smaller pieces and sauté/fry until crisp.
 Remove with a slotted spoon to drain and cool.
 Add the bread cubes to the bacon “renderings” to coat.
 Remove to a bowl.
 In the same pan, add chicken broth, a pinch or two of dried thyme or rosemary (or both!).
 Bring to a boil and reduce to a bit less than 1/2 cup.

 Butter a 1.5 quart glass-baking dish.
 Arrange the apples, onions and bacon in alternate layers.
 Pour in the broth mixture.
-Cover the top with the bread cubes.
+Cover the top with the fat-soaked bread cubes.

 Cover the dish and bake in a 375-degree oven for about 25-30 minutes.
 Uncover it and cook for another 15 minutes longer.